Sanskriti-1711/Program-Unlocker/README.md

 This program will help you to perform following functions:

   * Open Google Chrome
-  * Open Notepad
+  * Open Command prompt
   * Open Gmail Inbox
   * Start Youtube
   * Open your LinkedIn profile
-  * Open Command Prompt
+  * Open YouTube
   * Exit from the program

 You can frame your own sentences as commands and the program just works fine.🥰

 Hope you like it! 💙

 [block:image]